 - Student contacts a potential Faculty Mentor and together devise plans for a Teaching Elective. - Elective activities potentially include basic and clinical science and performance, and/or Step 1 study, or student suggestion.

 Grading is Credit/No Credit.
-Evaluation is the responsibility of the Teaching Elective, with evaluation criteria established at the outset.
+Mentor is responsible for evaluation, with evaluation criteria established at the outset.